Please use the following links for more information about field trips or to request a field trip:

 Give your young homeschooler a chance to learn skills and gain exposure to nature and science topics at an age-appropriate pace.
-We offer three seasons of classes (fall, winter, and spring) focusing on different themes (listed below).
-Sign up to attend classes on the first Thursday of the month or to attend on the first Friday of the month.
+Dates of class sessions listed below.
+Sign up for one session (3 classes) on your preferred day of the week for each season in which you have interest.
+We offer a session on the first and second Thursday of the month, as well as a session on the first Friday of the month.
 Classes are held between 2:30 and 4 PM.
 Parents may attend class with their children.
 Siblings younger than 4 years old are welcome, but must be accompanied by a parent at all times.
-Click here for online registration.
+Click here to choose a session and register.

 6-13 yrs / $30 per child per season (includes 3 classes)

 Give your home-schooled student hands-on, immersive experiences in nature and science topics.
-We offer three seasons of classes (fall, winter, and spring) focusing on different themes (listed below).
+Dates of class sessions listed below.
+Sign up for one session (3 classes) on your preferred day of the week for each season in which you have interest.
 Students are divided by age (6-9 yrs & 9-13 yrs).
-Children ages 6 to 9 can sign up to attend classes on the first Thursday of the month or to attend on the first Friday of the month.
-Classes for children ages 9 to 13 are offered on the first Thursday of the month.
+We offer a session on the first and second Thursday of the month, as well as a session on the first Friday of the month for 6-9 year olds and on the first Thursday and Friday of the month for 9-13 year olds.
+Classes are held between 2:30 and 4 PM.
 Parents may attend class with their children.
 Siblings younger than 4 years old are welcome, but must be accompanied by a parent at all times.
-Click here for online registration.
+Click here to choose a session and register.

-To attend the home school program, each child 4 years and older must register and bring in a Participant Information Form.
+To attend the home school program, each child 4 years and older must register and bring in a Participant Information Form that will be emailed prior to the start of each season.
 Siblings under the age of 4 are welcome, but must be accompanied by an adult at all times.

 All participants must agree to abide by the Code of Conduct during the program and at all times in the facility and on the grounds of the Robinson Nature Center.
 Repeated infractions of the Code of Conduct, or severe infractions that jeopardize the safety of other participants and patrons, may result in dismissal from the program.